abhathakur-99/RISC--V/README.md

 A processor (CPU) is the brain of a computer.
 It executes instructions, performs arithmetic & logic operations, handles floating-point calculations via the FPU, and controls data flow.
 Key components include ALU, FPU, registers, control unit, instruction decoder, cache, and buses.

-A processor (CPU) is the brain of a computer.
-It executes instructions, performs arithmetic & logic operations, handles floating-point calculations via the FPU, and controls data flow.
-Key components include ALU, FPU, registers, control unit, instruction decoder, cache, and buses.